Summer has unofficially arrived so break out the grill tongs!

 When it comes to burgers, there are a number of components that make a great burger – the meat, the cheese (if using), the toppings and, of course, the bun.
 I feel that sometimes the burger bun is often overlooked and, personally, I don’t believe that every burger bun is the same.
 I look for buns that are packed with flavors that will compliment the burger.
-So – when I found out about these new Farmhouse Hearty Buns, I had to give them a try.

-These Farmhouse Hearty Buns will take your burger to new heights.
 It’s great for your favorite burger, but why not go a little bold and add some toppings like thick sliced bacon, caramelized onions or a creamy dreamy cheese.
 These buns can handle it.
 There will be no bun collapse from topping overload – I promise you that.
 The buns are soft and pillowy and, if you want them lightly toasted – oh my heavens!

 The Hearty White Buns are studded with sesame seeds and fit a thick burger patty perfectly.
 The Stone Ground Wheat Buns would be fantastic with a turkey burger piled high with arugula, cheddar cheese and tomato.
 One of my favorites are the Rustic Potato Buns.
 I love using potato bread for some of my favorite recipes so when I was creating these Huli Huli Chicken Burgers, I thought they might be the perfect fit – lightly toasty, soft in the center and fantastic flavor.